HandasaimPythonProgramming/python-reading-lesson/README.md

 This repository contains several python programs, which are designed to develop code literacy in students with no prior coding experience.

 ## Instructions
 For each python file, please read the code, run it, and write down what does the code do when executed.
-Please follow the *Order of Excercises*.
+Please follow the *Order of Exercises*.

 If you are uncertain what something in the code do, try running it in interactive mode, or google it.